 Animal Haven Shelter Staff

 I spent my time growing up going back and forth between my dad’s house in the tiny town of PeEll, WA and my mom’s in Rochester, WA, but I graduated from Centralia High School!
-I graduated in May with a BA in Spanish and a minor in Human Development – I hope to be a Spanish Teacher in the future!
+I graduated in May 2018 with a BA in Spanish and a minor in Human Development – I am taking classes on the side to pursue a career in animal medicine!
 I have a passion for rescue, but doing it personally is a lot to tackle.
 WCHS provided me with the wonderful opportunity to work with an amazing group of lifesavers in a professional setting and I couldn’t be happier!
-A fun fact about me is that my husband and I are the proud parents of TEN critters!
-Seven guinea pigs, two cats (Felix and Zuko), and a puppy named Pippin!
-My friends often call me the “Guinea Pig Guru”.
+My husband and I are “furparents” to a whole bunch of critters, including a herd of 8 guinea pigs!
+I am always having photos and questions sent to me as the “guinea pig guru”.